nagomiso/openai-mock-server/README.md

-# OpenAI mock server
+# OpenAI mock server image

-This repository manages image definitions for launching a mock server based on the schema information of [openai/openai-openapi](https://github.com/openai/openai-openapi).
+This repository contains image definitions for using a simple mock OpenAI API server.

+## Overview

+This project leverages the OpenAPI schema from [openai/openai-openapi](https://github.com/openai/openai-openapi) and utilizes [stoplightio/prism](https://github.com/stoplightio/prism) to create a simple mock server for OpenAI's API.
+As a simple mock server, it does not support advanced mocking capabilities.

 ## Usage